tytydraco/yessleep/out/My_sleep_app_says_I_walk_miles_every_night_But_I_never_leave_my_apartment.md

 I bolted.

-I didn’t sleep that night.
+I didn’t sleep this night.
 Didn’t even go home.
-I sat in a 24/7 diner watching the sky turn gray, confused.
+I'm sitting in a 24/7 diner watching the sky turn gray, confused.
 Am I going insane?
 Was this real?
 Did I imagine it?
 Is this just all my paranoia?
 At 7:03 a.m., I finally got a text from Alina:

 “Hey, you okay?
 Just got up.
 Everything good?”